FIShahid/adventor-firebase/README.md

 Project Description
 ***

-* This Website is About a Freelance Adventure Travel Guide.
+* This Website is called Adventor.
+(Adventure + Mentor).
+It is About a Freelance Adventure Travel Guide.
 * It has different section containing different features.
 * This website has a responsive navbar.
 * A carousal Banner with fade effect.